-While ILP volunteers in Ukraine love touring around to see places like France, Spain, Ireland, Greece and other favorites, we also love the city of Odessa.
-It makes for the perfect weekend vacation.
+While ILP volunteers in Ukraine love touring around to see places like France, Spain, Ireland, Greece and other favorites, we also love the coastal city of Odessa — the dreamiest beachside vacation you can head to in Ukraine.

 - Things To Do

 - Places To Eat

 - Places To Stay

 We love what there is to see in downtown Odessa, but let's be real — you're probably here for the beach?
 Full of soft sandy, swaying palm trees, and blue water, all along the Black Sea.
 There are a few different beaches to choose from, but here are the ones we recommend.

 Zolotyi Bereh is a favorite beach — a long stretch of sand ideal for a day in the sun, calm green and blue waves that are perfect for swimming, and lots to do.
 One ILP group paid about $8 to go tubing for the day "and loved it!".
 This group also said that the water was best at Zolotyi Beach (plus we love that there are showers along the restaurant row where you can rinse off a bit before heading back into the city).